5 Ways to Use Feature Flags for Smarter Releases

 1. Analyze the Experiment: We'll need to wait for some customers to visit, but which version do you think will win?

-A/B testing is a powerful way to ensure you’re making decisions based on real data, helping you determine which one resonates better with your customers.
+A/B testing is a powerful way to ensure you’re making decisions based on real data, and, in turn, providing a better product for your customers đŸ’Ș

 2. Personalization with Feature Flags